richardreiter/melo-merch/README.md

 ### Frameworks, Libraries & Programs Used

 - [Balsamiq](https://balsamiq.com/)
-  - Balsamiq was used to make desktop/mobile mockups in order to visualise the project.
+  - Balsamiq was used to make desktop/mobile mock-ups in order to visualise the project.
 - [Bootstrap](https://getbootstrap.com/)
   - Bootstrap template.
 - [Amazon S3](https://aws.amazon.com/s3/)